ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## Joining a Security Group {#join}

 This section describes the interactions between a Client and the KDC to join a security group.
 Source authentication of a message sent within the group is ensured by means of a digital signature embedded in the message.
-Subscribers must be able to retrieve Publishers' authentication credentials from a trusted repository, to verify source authentication of received messages.
+Subscribers have to be able to retrieve Publishers' authentication credentials from a trusted repository, to verify source authentication of received messages.
 Hence, on joining a security group, a Publisher is expected to provide its own authentication credential to the KDC.

-On a successful join, the Clients receive from the KDC the symmetric COSE Key {{RFC9052}} that is used as the shared group key to protect the payload of a published topic data.
+On a successful join, the Clients receive from the KDC the symmetric COSE Key {{RFC9052}} that is used as the shared group key to protect the payload of published topic data.

 The message exchange between the joining node and the KDC follows what is defined in {{Section 4.3.1.1 of RFC9594}}, and only additions or modifications to that specification are defined in this document.